course-kit/guides/getting-started.md

 }

 if (status === 401) {
-  // User is unauthenticated, show login URL and enrolment link }
+  // User is unauthenticated, show login URL and enrollment link }

 if (status === 403) {
-  // User is unenroled, show enrolment link
+  // User is unenroled, show enrollment link
 }

 if (status === 500) {